cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ##### Number of loop nests analyzed [#S]

-Statically feasible assumptions (a):
+Statically feasible SCoPs (a):

-The statistics key `"Number of valid Scops"` counts all valid SCoPs.
-For our evaluation we substracted the number of "too complex" ones (statistics key `"Number of too complex SCoPs."`) as well as unprofitable ones (statistics key `"Number of unprofitable SCoPs."`) to compute this evaluation category.
+The statistics key `"Number of valid SCoPs"` counts all valid SCoPs.
+For our evaluation we subtracted the number of "too complex" ones (statistics key `"Number of too complex SCoPs."`) as well as unprofitable ones (statistics key `"Number of unprofitable SCoPs."`).
+Finally we added the statically infeasible SCoPs (statistics key `"Number of SCoPs with statically infeasible context"`) to get the result.

-Statically infeasible assumptions (b):
+Statically infeasible SCoPs (b):

-The statistics key `"Number of SCoPs with statically infeasible context"` directly corresponds to this evaluation category.
+Subtract from the number of statically infeasible SCoPs (statistics key `"Number of SCoPs with statically infeasible context"`) the number of too complex and unprofitable ones (see above).

 ##### Number of loop nests analyzed without assumptions [#S]

-  Indirectly derived number.
-First use the method described above to determine the number of *valid SCoPs*.
-Then determine the number of SCoPs that *did require versioning*, thus assumptions (SK `"Number of SCoPs that required versioning."`).
+  First use the method described above to determine the number of *valid SCoPs* with statically feasible runtime check.
+Then determine the number of SCoPs that *did require versioning*, thus assumptions (statistics key `"Number of SCoPs that required versioning."`).
 The difference is the number of SCoPs valid without assumptions.

 ```
-  *#Valid Scops* - *#SCoPs that required versioning.*
+  *#Valid SCoPs* - *#SCoPs that required versioning.*
 ```

 ##### Number of executions of optimized loop nests with assumptions [#E]